1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC001/01.requirements-engineering/README.md

 - This Use Case is relative to US5.1.1, which is related to the backoffice management functionality.
 - It relates to the following Use Case(s) as well:
-  - [UC006 (US 5.1.6)](../../UC006/README.md) - As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role.
+  - [UC006 (US5.1.6)](../../UC006/README.md) - As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role.
-  - [UC008](../../UC008/README.md) - As an Admin, I want to create a new patient profile, so that I can register their personal details and medical history.
+  - [UC008 (US5.1.8)](../../UC008/README.md) - As an Admin, I want to create a new patient profile, so that I can register their personal details and medical history.

 ### 1.5 Input and Output Data

 **Input Data:**

-- Typed data: user's name and email
+- Typed data: username and email
 - Selected data: user's role (i.e.: Admin, Doctor, Nurse, Technician)

 **Output Data:**